ThomasKundera/tkytpy/README.md

 ### Most recent has_me comment from an yid
 Seems useful, but costly.

+### Shadow banning check
+Using another account and read each 0 scored whith_me threads and ensure it still evaluates to zero.

 ### DB access getting too slow.
-Removing as much as possible from useless threads: removing comments, content, etc.
+Likely not removing as much as possible from useless threads, as it proves usefull.
-Just keeping etags.
-Or secondary Table with only relevant threads.
+Secondary Table (or just indexes?) with only relevant threads.